Oponn-1/3D-Point-Cloud-Denoising/README.md

 > When prompted for a filename, always include the extension (it will either be .xyz or .gts, the prompt will tell you).

-## INCLUDED DATASET
+## INCLUDED DATASETS
-The package includes two .xyz files for testing.
+The package includes six .xyz files for testing.
-- bunny.xyz is the base point cloud of a bunny
+- bunny.xyz
-- bunny_noisy.xyz is the same point cloud with artificial noise
+- bunny_noisy.xyz

-bunny_noisy.xyz serves for input, and bunny.xyz serves as a base for running ICP.
+- dragon.xyz
+- dragon_noisy.xyz
+- dog.xyz
+- dog_noisy.xyz

+Each pair of point clouds includes a base point cloud and a noisy version, named respectively.
+The bunny point clouds are the default used for the automated test.
+The artificial noise applied to the base point clouds to generate the noisy verisons was simply a random (and limited) vertex displacement.

 ## TO-DO
 - [X] Write file conversion (.xyz to .gts)